 This design studio embodies the concept of Techne - as knowledge related to making - to form a salient axis in fostering research and innovation in design.
-Working further on the development of analytical and technical skills for perceiving, understanding, and manipulating spatial definitions and relationships, students shall explore within the triad of user, environment, and material the latter's three dimensions of structure, mechanical characteristics and behavior, and processes of construction.
-Design exercises are oriented towards pushing these dimensions to their limits leading towards their better understanding in the formation of architecture.
-Prerequisites: ARCH 311 Architectural Design I.
+Working further on the development of perception, understanding, and manipulation of spatial definitions and relationships, students shall explore within the triad of user, environment, and material the configuration of space and form in response to human needs and behavior, tectonics of material and processes of construction, and site and contextual drivers.
+Design exercises are oriented towards enhancing the students' capability to indulge themselves in the ethics of conceptualization, problem solving and the formal making of an architectural production translated both in 2D & in 3D visual presentations (manual and digital).

-ARCH 400 Community Engagement Project (3 cr.)
+ARCH 400 Community Engagement Project (2 cr.)